orcada-io/guides/website/docs/stake-pool/slot-leader-node.md

 sidebar_position: 7
 ---

-# Cardano Slot Leader Node
+# Slot Leader Node

+## Raspberry Pi 4 Model B

+The Raspberry Pi 4 Model B was released with support for up to **8GB** of physical memory.

+However, even with ZRAM enabled and a optimally configured GHC (Glasgow Haskell Compiler) runtime system it does not have enough resources to run a Cardano Node and query the leadership schedule.

 ## Synology DS720+

 The Synology DS720+ provides centralised, high performance file storage to our bare-metal devices.

-However, because the DS720+ has **18GB** of physical memory it can also run a containerised version of the Cardano Node software.
-We can use this node to obtain the leadership schedule.
+The DS720+ has **18GB** of physical memory, so it can run a containerised version of the Cardano Node software and query the leadership schedule.

 ### Docker